robertpiosik/CodeWebChat/README.md

 - `Code Web Chat: Save Context` - Save the currently checked files as a named context for easy reuse.
 - `Code Web Chat: Apply Context` - Apply a saved context to either replace or merge with the currently checked files.
+- `Code Web Chat: Add File to Context` - Search and add file (or parent folder via file action) to the context.
+- `Code Web Chat: Remove File from Context` - Search and remove file (or parent folder via file action) from the context.
 - `Code Web Chat: Copy Context` - Copy XML-formatted checked files from the Workspace view to the clipboard.
 - `Code Web Chat: Copy Context of Open Editors` - Copy XML-formatted checked files from the Open Editors view to the clipboard.
 - `Code Web Chat: Find Paths in Clipboard` - Select files based on paths found in the clipboard text.